-Indicate in the box on the first line of the answer book whether you are answering i. or ii.
-In your response you must refer closely to one selected text from the Text list below.
+Indicate in the box on the first line of the script book whether you are answering i. or ii.

+In your response you must develop a sustained discussion of one selected text from the Text list below.
+Your response must be supported by close reference to and analysis of the selected text.

 For collections of poetry or short stories, you may choose to write on several poems or short stories, or on one or two in very close detail, depending on what you think is appropriate.

 Your response will be assessed according to the criteria set out on page 14 of this book.